 This policy allows some discretion in terms of dealing with individual cases and each case is determined on individual financial circumstances and the outcome of a financial assessment.
-The complaints procedure is not suitable for dealing with appeals of this type in that it examines the process and does not have the capacity to exercise discretion based on the details of the case.

-The Local Government Ombudsman has emphasised that customers should be given clear information as to the criteria for having charges reduced or waived, and of their right to a hearing before an appeal panel if their initial challenge is unsuccessful.
+The Local Government Ombudsman has emphasised that customers should be given clear information as to the criteria for having charges reviewed, reduced or waived.

-The Financial Assessment Appeals process sets out the mechanism through which individuals may appeal against their assessed charge.
+The Financial Assessment Review process sets out the mechanism through which individuals may request a review of their assessed charge.